Belief is the First Line of Code

 Leave a comment and tell us—what’s your first line of code?

-Question: “You say belief is the first line of code.
-How has that applied to your career and life journey?”
+“You say that belief is the first line of code.
+How has this applied to your career journey and your life journey in significant ways?”

 Your career to the next level